openfluke/loom/nn/README.md

 # Neural Network Package

-A high-performance grid neural network implementation in Go with support for multiple layer types, CPU/GPU execution, automatic differentiation, WebAssembly export, and C ABI for FFI.
+A high-performance grid neural network implementation in Go with **full CPU support for all 7 layer types**, optional GPU acceleration, automatic differentiation, WebAssembly export, and C ABI for FFI.

 > 🤯 **BREAKTHROUGH:** The Softmax layer includes **native Mixture of Experts (MoE)** via Grid Softmax.
 Mathematically proven equivalent to traditional MoE with 97.1% loss reduction and perfect gradient matching.
 See `../examples/moe_proof_demo.go`!